All Products

 Important

-• If the Authentication Method of the HTTP trigger is set to No Authentication, invoke the function directly with curl or Postman.
+• If Authentication Method is No Authentication, call the function directly with curl or Postman.

 • If set to Signature Authentication or JWT Authentication, include the required credentials.
-For details, see Authentication.
+Authentication.

 Troubleshoot Test Function errors

-This handler expects input from an HTTP trigger or a custom domain name.
-Invoking it through the Test Function button in the console sends a standard event payload, not an HTTP trigger payload.
-This results in a 400 error:
+This handler expects HTTP trigger input.
+The Test Function button sends a standard event payload instead, producing a 400 error:

 {